aakash-algo/machine-learning-project/README.md

 # machine-learning-project
-This is a dummy repository.
+This is a dummy repository